 The best piece of advice we can give you for a first visit to NYC is to walk as much as you can.
 Forget looking good, instead go with a comfortable pair of shoes and clock up thousands of steps each day exploring cool neighborhoods in Manhattan and Brooklyn.
 It’s by far the best way to see the city.

 With that said, there are some instances when you’ll need to jump on a subway.
-Even the detailed 4 day NYC itinerary in our guidebook – which we created to have the fewest amount of subway rides as possible – has a handful of subway journeys that are unavoidable.
+Even the super detailed itinerary in our guidebook for NYC – which we created to have the fewest amount of subway rides as possible – has a handful of subway journeys that are unavoidable.

 The good news is the NYC subway network is extensive, cheap and has lots of trains.
 The bad news is it can be a bit sketchy at times.
 We’ve never had any issues, but it’s definitely wise to keep your belongings close and try not to attract any attention.

 Personally, we’d avoid taxis and ride shares for getting from point A to point B in New York.
-They’re more expensive and they will take longer because of traffic.
+They’re more expensive and they’ll take longer because of traffic.
 You’re better off taking the subway.

 Expenses

-Let’s start with hotels because they will be your biggest expense if you take flights out of the equation.
+Let’s start with hotels because they will be your biggest expense (taking flights out of the equation).
 Hotels in NYC are not cheap.
 We’ve never booked a hotel in New York and thought “wow, that was actually pretty reasonable.”
 But that’s because we tend to stay in the most popular or upscale neighborhoods.
 You can get cheaper rates if you stay in hotels with lower guest ratings in less desirable parts of town, or if you visit in the off-season.

 Here’s what an average couple might spend each day: